-A Portland, Oregon, native, Sr. Teresa entered the Catholic Church in 2002 in Corvallis, after having a powerful encounter with Jesus in the Eucharist.
+A native of Portland, Oregon, Sr. Teresa entered the Catholic Church in 2002 in Corvallis, after having a powerful encounter with Jesus in the Eucharist.
 In 2006, she went on her first evangelization mission, in Los Galvanes, Mexico, where she experienced confirmation of the call to consecrate her life to the Lord as a missionary sister.
-She entered the Society of Mary in January, 2008, in Cordoba, Argentina, and made her first consecration on December 8, 2010.
-Together with the other sisters in the Society of Mary, she has worked in the evangelization of high school students, adults, the marginalized and especially college students in Corvallis, in Argentina, and now in Portland, where she has been campus minister at the PDX Newman Center since 2013.
-She has a B.S. in English from Corban University, an M.A. in English from Oregon State University, studied philosophy through the Centro de Estudios John Henry Newman in Argentina, and is currently working toward an M.A. in theology through Franciscan University.
+She entered the Society of Mary in January 2008 in Córdoba, Argentina, and made her first consecration on December 8, 2010.
+Together with the other sisters in the Society of Mary, she has worked to evangelize high school students, adults, the marginalized, and especially college students in Corvallis, in Argentina, and now in Portland, where she has been campus minister at the PDX Newman Center since 2013.
+She has a B.S. in English from Corban University, earned an M.A. in English from Oregon State University, studied philosophy through the Centro de Estudios John Henry Newman in Argentina, and is currently working toward an M.A. in theology through Franciscan University.

-Jerri came to Saint Michael's in December 2000, falling in love with the gardens & Michael the church cat.
+Jerri came to Saint Michael's in December 2000, where she fell in love with the gardens and Michael the church cat.
 A transplant from northern Indiana, she appreciates the evergreen and ever-blooming nature of Portland.
-"I miss the thunderstorms, fireflies, & Eastern blue jays of Indiana," she says.
+"I miss the thunderstorms, fireflies, and Eastern blue jays of Indiana," she says.
 "Yet, the mild year-round weather here suits me better.
 And I'd never see an eagle on my walk to the grocery store back home!"

 Christina Self was born in California, but grew up in Portland.
-She graduated from Grant High School and earned a B.A.from Lewis and Clark College in Education and English.
+She graduated from Grant High School and earned a B.A. in Education and English from Lewis and Clark College.
 She has been playing the piano since the age of six.
-She learned to play the organ while at Lewis & Clark when she discovered the amazing Casavant organ in the chapel.
-She began working as a church musician in 1985 and has held church musician jobs at many different churches and denominations over the years.
+She learned to play the organ while at Lewis and Clark after discovering the amazing Casavant organ in the chapel.
+Christina began working as a church musician in 1985, and has worked at many different churches and denominations over the years.
 She became a member of Saint Michael's in 1993 and began working as a parish organist/pianist in 1996.
 Christina has been an elementary school teacher in Portland Public Schools since 1987.
 She currently teaches second grade at Glencoe Elementary in southeast Portland.
 Other interests include reading, gardening, and traveling.
-She enjoys spending time with her husband, Tom, and crazy dog, Stanley.
+She enjoys spending time with her husband, Tom, and their crazy dog, Stanley.